Prayash-Das/Beeline/README.md

 ## Credits

-This project was created by [Prayash Das].
+This project was created by Prayash Das.

 ## Feedback